-Interested customers will be directed to SDG&E's website to learn about the program.
-The website will include: a) pilot program information and an overview, b) information on how to enroll, (c) Frequently Asked Questions ("FAQs"), (d) interactive tools to support customer choice in the program, (e) program enrollment forms and contracts as applicable, and (f) SDG&E program contact information.
-The on-line tools will help customers understand different participation levels, understand their SDG&E billing impacts, the options available that may best suit a customer's individual needs, and how the customer's participation translates into environmental benefits.
+Interested customers will be directed to SDG&E's website to learn about the programs.
+The website will include: a) program information and an overview, b) information on how to enroll, (c) Frequently Asked Questions ("FAQs"), (d) interactive tools to support customer choice in the program, (e) program enrollment forms and contracts as applicable, and (f) SDG&E program contact information.
+The on-line tools will help customers understand different participation levels, understand their SDG&E billing impacts, the options available that may best suit their individual needs, and how their participation translates into environmental benefits.